ros2-bachelor-thesis/ros2_android/README.md

 ## How to Build

-You do not need ROS installed on your machine to build the app.
+You do not need ROS 2 installed on your machine to build the app.

 > [!NOTE]
-> ROS 2 Humble is needed on a companion machine or on your device to interact with the published topics.
+> ROS 2 Humble is needed on a companion machine to interact with the published topics.
 Follow [these instructions to install ROS Humble](https://docs.ros.org/en/humble/Installation.html).

 ### Dependencies

 **Android SDK Components:**

-- Android SDK Command-line Tools (version 8.0)
+- Command-line Tools 8.0
-- Platform Tools (version 35.0.2)
+- Platform Tools 35.0.2
-- Build Tools (version 33.0.2 and 34.0.0)
+- Build Tools 33.0.2 and 34.0.0
-- Android Platform API 33 and 34
+- Platform API 33 and 34
 - NDK 25.1.8937393
 - CMake 3.22.1

 **Build Tools:**

-- JDK 21 (for Gradle and keytool)
+- JDK 21
-- Gradle (downloaded automatically by the wrapper)
+- Gradle 8.x (via wrapper)
-- make
+- GNU Make
+- vcstool (for ROS 2 dependency management)
 - zip/unzip
 - git
 - adb (Android Debug Bridge)

-**Python Packages:**
+**Python 3 Packages:**

-- catkin-pkg (ROS 2 build dependency)
+- catkin-pkg
-- empy 3.x (ROS 2 requires 3.x, not 4.x)
+- empy 3.3.4 (ROS 2 Humble requires 3.x, not 4.x)
 - lark-parser
 - pip
 - setuptools

-**ROS 2 Tools:**

-- vcstool (for managing ROS 2 package repositories)

 ### Computer Setup